Kandarp05/ferrostar/guide/src/dev-env-setup.md

 Run `npm run format:fix` from the `web` directory before committing to ensure consistent formatting.

+Run `npm run lint` from the `web` directory before commiting to ensure there are no linting errors.

 ### iOS

 1. Install the latest version of Xcode.